hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/02_sleuth.md

 $ module load stats/R/3.2.1
 ```

-Sleuth is an R package, and while some R packages are automatically available to us on Orchestra, Sleuth is not.
-To run Sleuth on Orchestra, we need to manually install Sleuth into our personal R library.
+Sleuth is an R package, and while some R packages are automatically available to us on Orchestra, some of the packages we need to run Sleuth are not.
+Therefore, to run Sleuth on Orchestra, we need to manually install these programs into our personal R library.
 If you haven't created a personal R library, you can do so by entering the following code ([Orchestra Wiki](https://wiki.med.harvard.edu/Orchestra/WebHome)):

 ```
 $ mkdir ~/R/library